Pranav-gopalkrishna/cPrograms/doc/1-2-writing-and-compiling-helloWorld.md

 Execute the program by typing ```helloWorld``` in the terminal.

-### Common errors
 If trying to execute the program leads to an error, it is because the program's location is not included in the PATH variable.
-PATH tells the shell, i.e. the terminal interface, which directories to search for executables in response to the commands issued by the user.
+PATH is an [environment variable](https://en.wikipedia.org/wiki/Environment_variable) that tells the shell, i.e. the terminal interface, which directories to search for executables in response to the commands issued by the user.
 For example, ```ls, mkdir, cd, rm, cp, mv...``` commands, which are stored in the *usr/bin* folder, are executable throughout the file system because the *usr/bin* folder is incuded in the PATH.

 To view the contents of the PATH variable, enter the following command.